Funding for International Students

 However, there are several scholarship and incentive schemes available to international students studying at UWS.

-The UWS Anniversary Scholarship is open to self-funding, full-time, full fee-paying, non-EU students on degree programmes at our four Scottish Campuses (excluding DBA, MBA and research programmes) for entry from September 2018.
+The UWS Global Scholarship is open to unconditional offer holders, who are self-funding, full-time, full fee-paying, non-EU students on degree programmes at our four Scottish Campuses

 While the University can accept applications from all students for help meeting the cost of childcare, as an international student you will be unable to claim any further funding, such as discretionary or hardship funds, to help meet your living costs.
 You should therefore ensure you carefully consider the financial implications of study and take the time to plan ahead appropriately.Find out more about childcare funds